Over 20+ years experience with Vaillant Boilers

 |---|---|---|

 | F28 | Ignition failure (no flame established) | Check gas supply and other appliances.
 Check condensate pipe in freezing weather.
-If still locked out, call engineer. |
+If still locked out, call an engineer. |

 | F29 | Flame lost during operation | Reset once.
-If it happens again, call engineer. |
+If it happens again, call an engineer. |

 | F75 | Pump or pressure sensor fault | Check pressure gauge.
-If pressure is fine, call engineer (common Vaillant issue). |
+If pressure is fine but F75 persists, call an engineer. |

 | F22 | Low water pressure | Top up pressure using filling loop (see below).
-If it drops again within days, call engineer. |
+If it drops again within days, call an engineer. |

-| F27 | Flame detected when there should be none | Call engineer immediately.
+| F27 | Flame detected when there should be none | Call an engineer.
 Do not reset. |

-| F62 | Gas valve fault | Call engineer. |
+| F32 | Fan fault | Call an engineer. |

-| F63 | EEPROM fault (PCB memory) | Call engineer. |
+| F33 | Flue fault | Call an engineer. |

-| F64 | Electronics or sensor fault | Call engineer. |
+| F62 | Gas valve fault | Call an engineer. |

 What is happening: The boiler is trying to ignite but cannot establish a flame after multiple attempts.

 What to try: Check if your gas hob or other gas appliances work.
 In freezing weather, check the condensate pipe for ice.
-If gas supply is fine but boiler will not ignite, call an engineer.
+If gas supply is fine but the boiler will not ignite, call an engineer.

 What is happening: System pressure has dropped below the minimum operating level.